ysndr/MSc-Thesis/chapter/methodology.md

 Code analysis approaches as introduced in [@sec:considerable-dimensions] can have both *lazy* and *eager* qualities.
 Lazy solutions are generally more compatible with an incremental processing model, since these aim to minimizing the change induced computation.
 NLS prioritizes to optimize for efficient queries to a pre-processed data model.
-Similar to the file processing argument in [@sec:file-pressng], it is assumed that Nickel project's size allows for efficient enough eager analysis prioritizing a more straight forward implementation over optimized performance.
+Similar to the file processing argument in [@sec:file-processing], it is assumed that Nickel project's size allows for efficient enough eager analysis prioritizing a more straight forward implementation over optimized performance.

-An example workflow of both lazy and eager processing is examplified in the sequence diagrams [@fig:nls-lazy-processing-seq] and [@fig:nls-eager-processing-seq] respectively.
+An example workflow of both lazy and eager processing is exemplified in the sequence diagrams [@fig:nls-lazy-processing-seq] and [@fig:nls-eager-processing-seq] respectively.
 As mentioned in the previous paragraph, it is assumed that the performance gains of direct lookup after an "Ahead of time analysis", outperform the lazy analysis in terms of responsiveness.
 At the same time the initial analysis is expected to complete in reasonably short time for typical Nickel workflows.